Vancater/Vancater.github.io/_posts/2017-07-18-First-Post.md

 lead_text: 'Nikolay Miroshnichenko-Cloud'
 ---

-This is my good doggy (a picture that looks just like her).
+This is cloud.
 Hanging out.